grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 connection does not use any compression by default.
 This can be most noticeable in the connection between a distributor and an ingester.

 If network throughput is a concern or a high cost, then you can enable compression on the gRPC connection between components.
 This will reduce the required throughput at the cost of CPU usage.
 You can choose between gzip and snappy.
 Gzip provides better compression than snappy at the cost of more CPU usage.

+You can use the [Squash Compression Benchmark](http://quixdb.github.io/squash-benchmark/#results-table) to choose between snappy and gzip.
+For protobuf data snappy achieves a compression ratio of 5 with compression speeds of around 400MiB/s.
+For the same data gzip achieves a ratio between 6 and 8 with speeds between 50MiB/s and 135 MiB/s.

 To configure gRPC compression use the following CLI flags or their YAML equivalents.
 The accepted values are
 `snappy` and `gzip`'.